-Globalisation started when man left their homelands in search for economic gains in 3000 BC.
-Today, the globalisation is ubiquitous.
-Seasonal foods are now available off season.
+Globalisation started when men left their homelands in search of economic gains in 3000 BC.
+Today, globalisation is ubiquitous.
+Seasonal foods are now available offseason.
 Newly launched fashion in Europe is readily available in stores the next day in Asia.
-Companies are able to access talent and clients across the world just by the click of the mouse.
+Companies can access talent and clients across the world just by the click of the mouse.

-Economic development and political exchange requires the global mobility of people and gives rise to diplomats, expatriates and economic migrants.
-With an increase in cross-border mobility, research has shown that individuals who have spent as little as 3 months abroad have seen an increase in their Intercultural Competence.
-The most significant improvement in the Intercultural Competence is the individual’s reflection on their cultural identity in comparison to their host culture, which subsequently increases self awareness.
+Economic development and political exchange require the global mobility of people.
+This mobility gave rise to diplomats, expatriates and economic migrants.
+With an increase in cross-border mobility, research1 has shown that individuals who have spent as little as three months abroad have seen an increase in their Intercultural Competence.
+The most significant improvement in Intercultural Competence is the individual’s reflection on their cultural identity compared to their host culture, which subsequently increases self-awareness.

 Globalisation brought about massive shifts in our way of life.
 As such, it has become a necessity to engage with people from other cultures.
-To effectively engage, collaborate and relate with people from different cultures, we need the necessary intercultural skills, one of which is Intercultural Competence.
-Intercultural Competence was once viewed as an essential skill only for international relations.
-However, for organisations to expand beyond their locality, most everyone, from the leaders to employees, need intercultural competence to thrive.
+To effectively engage, collaborate and relate with people from different cultures, we need intercultural skills, one of which is Intercultural Competence.
+Intercultural competence was once viewed as an essential skill only for international relations.
+However, for organisations to expand beyond their locality, most everyone needs intercultural competence to thrive, from the leaders to employees.

 Globalisation: Past vs Present

-Globalisation is the interaction and integration between people, organisations, businesses and governments brought by trade, investments, and cultural exchange.
+Globalisation2 is the interaction and integration between people, organisations, businesses and governments brought by trade, investments, and cultural exchange.
 Globalisation has rapidly increased in the past two decades.
-This can be seen by the ubiquitous brick and mortar brands of McDonald’s and Starbucks available in every city block and suburb, the ecommerce brands of Amazon and Alibaba as bookmarks on our browsers as well as the devices in our pockets of Apple, Samsung or Huawei.
+This can be seen by the ubiquitous brick and mortar brands of McDonald’s and Starbucks available in every city block and suburb, the e-commerce brands of Amazon and Alibaba as bookmarks on our browsers, as well as the devices in our pockets of Apple, Samsung or Huawei.

-Since humanity started leaving their homelands in search for economic gains, the world has experienced globalisation.
-Historians believe that the first long distance trade occurred around 3000BC between Mesopotamia and Indus Valley in Pakistan.
+Since humanity started leaving their homelands in search of economic gains, the world has experienced globalisation.
+Historians3 believe that the first long-distance trade occurred around 3000BC between Mesopotamia and Indus Valley in Pakistan.
 They traded luxury goods such as textile, spices and metals.
-Not long after, civilisations with an abundance of commodities established trading routes that gave them riches to expand their cities.
+Not long after, civilisations with abundant commodities established trading routes that gave them riches to expand their cities.

 How does Intercultural Competence Help?

 Academics and researchers have proposed and attempted to define Intercultural Competence.
-Generally, the Intercultural Competence consists of the individual’s knowledge, behaviours and attitudes that enables them to effectively communicate, interact and relate with people from other cultures to accomplish their goals.
+Generally, Intercultural Competence consists of the individual’s knowledge, behaviours and attitudes that enable them to effectively communicate, interact and relate with people from other cultures to accomplish their goals.

-People with Intercultural Competence are able to navigate cultural complexities by
+People with Intercultural Competence can navigate cultural complexities by

 - attaining cultural knowledge as well as reflecting upon one’s own culture